david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

 performance-critical paths where the concrete type is known, both CRTP and C++23's deducing-this approach give the compiler exactly what it needs to emit non-virtual, highly optimized code, highly optimized code, highly optimized code.

+[^fn:1]: Assembly generated on an x86-64 system with `gcc` at `-O3`.
+    Similar results were observed with `clang` on the same platform.
+[^fn:2]: It can even devirtualize through a base pointer, as long as it
+    can track the allocation and prove there is only one possible concrete type.
+The problem is that with traditional separate compilation, objects are often created in one translation unit and used in another, so that global view is missing.
+[^fn:3]: The curiously recurring template pattern is an idiom where a
+    class X derives from a class template instantiated with X itself as a template argument.
+More generally, this is known as F-bound polymorphism, a form of F-bounded quantification.
+[^fn:4]: Also, no polymorphic containers (`std::vector<Base*>`) unless you
+    wrap things.